humbertosouza/easyjobfinder/MVP1.md

 * Define the core system for processing inputs and outputs (Python ?)
 * Design the API (Java/Spring, Python/ Flask, ? )
 * Define the technology for the front-end application (Ionic, React,?)
-* Wireframe the mobile application
+* Wireframe the mobile application - Done